Last updated on .

 House of Remembrance

-The final building on Calle del Medio we stopped by was the House of Remembrance (Casa del Recuerdo).
+The final building on Calle del Medio we passed was the House of Remembrance (Casa del Recuerdo).
 It was built between 1806 and 1809 by Pantaleón Germán de Ribón y Segura, a hero of Colombian independence.
 He was executed in Cartagena on February 24, 1816.
 The house now functions as a nursing home.

-Murals on Calle de Atrás
+Calle de Atrás

 Wandering along the next street away from the river, Calle de Atrás, we noticed a few interesting murals.
 One was a mosaic and the other is a painting.
 Both are dedicated to the annual jazz festival that takes place in Mompox every October.